Figuu/cemse/tasks/prd.md

-# CEMSE - Centro de Emprendimiento y Empleabilidad
+# Emplea y Emprende - Centro de Emprendimiento y Empleabilidad
 ## Product Requirements Document (PRD)

 ### 1. Project Overview

-**Project Name:** CEMSE - Centro de Emprendimiento y Empleabilidad
+**Project Name:** Emplea y Emprende - Centro de Emprendimiento y Empleabilidad
 **Version:** 1.0
 **Date:** December 2024
 **Status:** In Development

 ### 2. Executive Summary

-CEMSE is a comprehensive platform designed to bridge the gap between students and the job market by providing career guidance, skill development, and job placement services.
+Emplea y Emprende is a comprehensive platform designed to bridge the gap between students and the job market by providing career guidance, skill development, and job placement services.
 The platform serves as a centralized hub for students, companies, and educational institutions to connect and collaborate on career development initiatives.

 ### 3. Problem Statement